Colombia: Inflation inches up in October, remaining with the Central Bank's target band

 Inflation inched up to 3.3% in October, from 3.2% in September.
 It therefore remained within the Central Bank’s target band of 3.0% plus or minus 1.0 percentage points.

-In September—the latest month for which data is available—core consumer prices, which exclude volatile items including fresh food and fruit, rose 0.1% over the previous month, matching August’s print.
+In September—the latest month for which data is available—core consumer prices, which exclude volatile items including food and fuel, rose 0.1% over the previous month, matching August’s print.
 Meanwhile, core inflation inched up to 3.6% in September, from 3.5% in August.

 Colombia Inflation Forecast